About Me: D. A. Smith

 Black on Black was inspired by his feelings of anger and frustration, not just at violent crime, but Americans’ increasingly blasé attitude towards it, as evinced by a co-worker’s comment: “Man was meant to kill.”
 Dennis wrote Black on Black to frame and deliver his counter-argument to that statement.

-Smith has several more projects in the works, which he plans to debut this year.
-He is working on his fourth musical project: The 9/11 Project.
+Smith has several more projects in the works.
+He is working on bringing his new play The 9/11 Project to the stage.
 Several works based on the music and lyrics Smith wrote for this Project will premiere shortly.
-You can find more information at http://www.dasmith911.com/
+You can find more information at https://www.dasmith911.com/

 For more information, you can contact Dennis Smith at email@example.com or phone him at 1-866-856-HERO (4376) or (219) 932-5531.